elizabethude/portfolio/about.md

 ##   Hi, I’m Elizabeth Ude — Cybersecurity Enthusiast & Problem Solver

 Welcome to my corner of the web!
-I’m a Cyber Security Analyst with a passion for protecting what matters most — information, systems, and people.
+I’m a cybersecurity newbie (somewhat) with a passion for protecting what matters most — information, systems, and people.
 My journey into cybersecurity has been driven by a love for solving complex challenges and a genuine curiosity about how things work behind the scenes.

 > I’m all about making a real impact - it’s a mission to create safer, more resilient digital spaces.